help-me-mom/ng-mocks/docs/articles/extra/quick-start.md

 );
 ```

-or if we want to set it as default mock behavior for all tests,
+or if you want to set that as default mock behavior for all tests,
-we can use [`ngMocks.defaultMock`](../api/ngMocks/defaultMock.md) in `src/test.ts`:
+you can use [`ngMocks.defaultMock`](../api/ngMocks/defaultMock.md) in `src/test.ts`:

 ```ts title="src/test.ts"
 ngMocks.defaultMock(SearchService, () => ({